• Home

 If like us, you’re travelling with small kids who are skiing for the first time, or you are a beginner yourself, there are some great nursery slopes in and around Zakopane with ski schools.

-It probably makes sense to choose the ski school nearest your accommodation or vice versa if you have a preference for a ski school or slope.
 This way you won’t have to travel too far for your lesson.
 Just one word of advice.
 If you are visiting during a Polish school holiday, make sure to book your ski lessons well in advance.

 The main beginner slopes with ski schools are: